NeutrinoCodes/Neutrino/Docs/neutrino_doc.md

 # 2. Inside Neutrino {#Inside_Neutrino}
 The Neutrino software is divided into two hierarchical layers:
-- the high level *user* layer
+- the high level *user* layer.
-- the low level *core* layer
+- the low level *core* layer.

 The user level consists of:
 - the C++ host program, implemented in the program.cpp file, containing:
-  - the setup() function
+  - the setup() function.
-  - the loop() function
+  - the loop() function.
-  - the terminate() function
+  - the terminate() function.
-- the OpenCL client kernel, implemented in the thekernel.cl file
+- the OpenCL client kernel, implemented in the thekernel.cl file.
-- the OpenGL *vertex shader*, implemented in the vertex.vert file
-- the OpenGL *fragment shader*, implemented in the fragment.frag file

-The vertex and fragment shaders are OpenGL programs written in the [GLSL language](https://en.wikipedia.org/wiki/OpenGL_Shading_Language).
-Both those OpenGL programs are used by the GPU to render the 3D animated GUI.

 The core level consists of all the infrastructure that makes the main() function able to invoke in sequence the following user level functions: